 It seems that when it comes to farming jobs, experience and perseverance have their financial rewards.
 So there’s incentive for you to start preparing the foundations for your career in agriculture straight away!

-The graph shows the average weekly hours (by gender and full-time and part-time) worked by a Farmer.
-The number of Farmers who have full-time jobs is above average, at 84%.
-For those in agriculture related jobs, working full-time is quite demanding, with average weekly hours sitting at 55.7 (compared to 40.2 for all occupations).
+For those in agriculture related jobs, working full-time is quite demanding, with average weekly hours sitting at 58.9 (compared to 40.0 for all occupations).

 Source: *Job Outlook Government website.
-Source: ABS Labour Force Survey, annual average 2015.
 Estimates have been rounded and consequently some discrepancies may occur between sums of the component items and totals.

 This graph shows the share of employment in percentage by age profile compared to all other occupations.
-Interestingly, farming is a profession that tends to maintain its attraction for more mature workers, and the median age for a Farmer sits at 55 years.
+Interestingly, farming is a profession that tends to maintain its attraction for more mature workers, and the average age for a Farmer sits at 55 years.
 While the bulk of farm workers could be considered mid-career in terms of age, jobs in agriculture appear to also maintain their attractiveness for older workers.
-Almost a quarter of agriculture related jobs are held by people 65 years or older.
+26.8 % of agriculture related jobs are held by people 65 years or older.

 These statistics indicate that being more mature in years is not perceived as a bar to a successful career in farming.

-Over half of all those in farm jobs join the workforce having finished finish Year 11 (26.3%) or 12 (26.3%).
+Over half of all those in farm jobs join the workforce having finished finish Year 11 or 12.
 Many people with careers in farming have built on their knowledge and capabilities by completing a Certificate III or Advanced Diploma in the field.
+No Exact data is available for education details of this profession, as it can be a very broad range.

 The latest research from the government’s Rural Industries Research and Development Corporation (RIRDC) and CSIRO indicates that there are several important megatrends that are set to impact hugely on Australian agricultural industries in the next 15-20 years.